-Wigan Council is hosting a ticket-only event in the town hall atrium from 11am to 3.30pm on Wednesday, March 8, where speakers will address gender inequality in sport, comedy, politics, business, media and engineering.
+Wigan Council is hosting a ticket-only event in the town hall atrium tomorrow from 11am to 3.30pm where speakers will address gender inequality in sport, comedy, politics, business, media and engineering.

 Wigan Olympic medallist Jenny Meadows will address the issue in the sporting world, while actor and comedian Vic Cook will present the event and draw upon her personal experiences as a female in comedy.
 Cabinet member Coun Jo Platt will speak about being a female in politics and council chief executive Donna Hall will talk about her walk and what inspires her.

 The International Women’s Day theme for this year is #BeBoldForChange and the council are encouraging residents to sign up for a free ticket for the event and to talk about the ways individuals and organisations can instigate a change in society.